pingcap/tispark/README.md

 TiSpark currently supports retrieving data from table with `Expression Index`, but the `Expression Index` will not be used by the planner of TiSpark.

-## Example Programs
-There are some [sample programs](https://github.com/pingcap/tispark-test/tree/master/tispark-examples) for TiSpark.
-You can run them locally or on a cluster following the document.

-## How to test

-TiDB uses [docker-compose](https://docs.docker.com/compose/) to provide the TiDB cluster service which allows you to run test across different platforms.

-It is recommended to install Docker to conduct the test locally, or to set up your own TiDB cluster locally as you wish.

-For the former method, you can use `docker-compose up -d` to launch TiDB cluster service under the home directory of TiSpark.
-To see the logs of TiDB cluster, launch TiDB cluster service via `docker-compose up`.
-To shut down the entire TiDB cluster service, use `docker-compose down`.
-All the data is stored in the `data` directory at the root of this project.
-You can change it as you like.

-For more details about the test, see [here](./core/src/test/Readme.md).

 ## Limitations